Romilkanungo/Hack-Ideas-By-ScripBox/README.md

-# Getting Started with Create React App
+# Getting Started with Hack Ideas App By ScripBox

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Scripts to run the Project
 1. Do npm install (npm install)
 2. Start the json server by (npx json-server --watch data/data.json --port 8000)
-3. Rum the project (npm start)
+3. In a new terminal run the project (npm start)

 ## Available Scripts